wp-cool-tools/purify-wp-menues/README.txt

 == Frequently Asked Questions ==

-= Does the plugin take effects on both navigation menus and page menus? =
+= Does the plugin take effects on navigation menus, page menus and category lists? =

 Yes, it does.

-= Does the plugin take effects on the visual appeareance of menus? =
+= Does the plugin take effects on the visual appearance of the menus and the category lists? =

 Short answer: Normally not and if yes, you can take control of it.

 Long answer: The default settings print out only the CSS class for the current active menu item.
-If the theme's CSS uses also the other CSS classes and/or item ID attribute you will notice some undesirable visual effects on menus.
+If the theme's CSS uses also the other CSS classes and/or item ID attributes you will notice some undesirable visual effects on menus and category lists.
 In this case just find out which classes and/or IDs the theme uses and activate them via the plugin's options page until the effects disappear.

 = What are the default settings of this plugin? =

-After activating the plugin deletes the id attributes an all CSS classes on every menue item except the CSS classes ".current-menu-item" in navigation menus and ".current_page_item" in page menus.
+After activating the plugin deletes the id attributes an all CSS classes on every menu item except the CSS classes `.current-menu-item` in navigation menus and `.current_page_item` in page menus.

 = What happens with my settings if I would deactivate the plugin through the 'Plugins' menu in WordPress? =

 Your settings will be still stored in the WordPress database.
-After you re-activate the plugin all your settings are back.
+After you re-activate the plugin, all your settings are back.

 = What happens with my settings if I would delete the plugin through the 'Plugins' menu in WordPress? =

 Your settings will be deleted, too.
 In other words: There would not remain any useless settings of this plugin.

-= Would this plugin also deletes the id attribute of every menu item? =
+= Would this plugin also deletes the ID attribute of every menu item? =

 Yes.
 It does this way as default.
 You can activate the output of every menu item's id on the plugin's options page.

-= Why is in page menus still the empty attribute ' class=""' at every menu item? =
+= Why is in page menus still the empty attribute `class=""` at every menu item? =

-Normally, if you deselect every checkbox for page menus on the plugin's options page no class attribute should be there in page menus.
+Normally, if you deselect every checkbox for page menus on the plugin's options page, no class attribute should be there in page menus.
 But the WordPress files does not offer a gentle way to suppress the class attribute if it has no values.
 The plugin saves time and ressources by not trying an own way.
-If you would have a trick for deleting the empty class attibute with little effort please tell me about it.
+If you would have a trick for deleting the empty class attibute with little effort, then please tell me about it.

 = Where is the *.pot file for translating the plugin in any language? =